 What is pandiculation?

-Simply put, pandiculation is the act of yawing-and-stretching... necessary for the optimal functioning of our neuromuscular system.
+Simply put, pandiculation is the act of yawning-and-stretching.

 If you spend any time around cats or dogs you’ll see pandiculation in action multiple times a day whenever they arch their back after a sleep.
 Humans (except babies!) tend to experience fewer pandicular responses due to time restraints placed upon us by tight schedules, as well as by structural imbalances caused by habitual movement patterns and/or trauma.